nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/advanced-routing.md

 If you have any issues while sending traffic, try the following to debug your configuration and setup:

-- Make sure you set the shell variables $GW_IP and $GW_PORT to the public IP and port of the NGINX Gateway Fabric Service.
+- Make sure you set the shell variables $GW_IP and $GW_PORT to the public IP and port of the NGINX Gateway Fabric service.
 Refer to the topic [Expose NGINX Gateway Fabric]({{< relref "installation/expose-nginx-gateway-fabric.md" >}}) for instructions on finding those values.

 - Check the status of the Gateway: